quantum-tinkerer/MeanFi/docs/source/tutorial/graphene_example.md

 * `nn_int(site1, site2)`: returns the interaction matrix between `site1` and `site2`.

 We feed these functions to the {autolink}`~pymf.kwant_helper.utils.build_interacting_syst` function, which constructs the `kwant.Builder` object encoding the interactions.
-All we need to do is to convert this object to a tight-binding dictionary using the {autolink}`~pymf.kwant_helper.utils.builder_to_tb` function
+All we need to do is to convert this object to a tight-binding dictionary using the {autolink}`~pymf.kwant_helper.utils.builder_to_tb` function.

 ```{code-cell} ipython3
 def onsite_int(site, U):